 - CBU grads have achieved high success rates on the NCLEX exam.
 Successfully passing the NCLEX exam leads to a Registered Nurse designation.

 - CBU is focused on getting highly qualified graduates into the workforce quickly.
 CBU’s Nursing program can be completed in three years (eight semesters) and students with previous university experience can condense the program into two years (six semesters).
-Learn more about the program options in Degree Details or talk to an Enrolment Services Professional to see what option is best for you.
+Learn more about the program options by speaking with an Enrolment Services Professional to see what option is best for you.

 - Our small classes and experienced Faculty and Nurse Practice Educators work together to foster a learner-centered environment, instilling values of critical inquiry, reflective practice and life-long learning.
 We develop and advance nursing knowledge, while working proactively to advocate for and work toward eliminating social inequities.